 - Account Sharing

-Account Sharing is a great feature for managing agents that report to you, but it may be wise to control who they share their accounts to.
-Many admins elect to only create account shares when creating new users, and the disable the account-wide setting.
+Account Sharing is a great feature for managing agents that report to you, but it may be wise to control to who they share their accounts.
+Many admins elect to only create account shares when creating new users and disable the account-wide setting.

 - Signer Identity Verification